 You can add your "favorite" images (images that you want be able to reference quickly, across locations and even across sites) so that you can open the "My Favorite RECONYX Images Viewer" and view all your favorite images together.
-You can also access the folder that contains your favorites and use Microsoft Windows options to order prints online and copy images to a CD.
+You can also access the folder that contains your favorites and use Microsoft Windows options to order prints online, copy images to a CD, e-mail photos, and more.